ajzawawi/js-interview-prep/answers/general/javascript-type.md

 a = 3 // this is allowed
 ```

-Additionally, [type coercion](what-is-type-coercion.md) can occured because Javascript is weekly typed.
+Additionally, [type coercion](what-is-type-coercion.md) can occured because Javascript is weakly typed.
 If it were not, type coercion would not be possible.